mattst/sublime-single-trailing-new-line/README.md

 When changing the settings make sure you use the user settings file.

-There are 2 settings available:
+There are 2 settings:

-- `enable_for_all_syntaxes` - *true/false*.
-If set to *true* the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
-Default: *false*
+- `enable_for_all_syntaxes`: *true/false*.
+If this is set to *true* the plugin will be active for all files, regardless of their syntax, every time any file is saved the plugin will be run.
+Default: *false*.

-- `enable_for_syntaxes_list` - *a list*.
+- `enable_for_syntaxes_list`: *a list*.
 If one or more syntax names are added to this list, the plugin will be run every time a file, whose syntax matches one of the syntax names, is saved.
-Default: `[]` - *an empty list*
+Default: `[]` - *an empty list*.
+Note that this setting will be ignored if the `enable_for_all_syntaxes` setting is *true*.

-Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format, with the sole exception of `Packages/Text/Plain text.tmLanguage`.
+The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format, with the exception of `Packages/Text/Plain text.tmLanguage`.
 Other `.tmLanguage` syntax files may be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
 Sublime Text v2 and v3 builds earlier than 3084 use only `.tmLanguage` syntax files.

-Here is an example `SingleTrailingNewLine.sublime-settings` file for Sublime Text v3 builds from 3084 onwards:
+Here is an example `Packages/User/SingleTrailingNewLine.sublime-settings` file:

     {
         "enable_for_all_syntaxes": false,